Research Inequality in Nanomedicine

 This paper gives a descriptive analysis of nanomedicine research and classifies whether there is inequality in the research.
 Overall twenty percent of all nanotechnology articles are related to nanomedicine and in WoS the percent of nanomedicine articles has grown over the past 10 years.
 Nanomedicine is growing in importance and scientists are developing new medicines to address many of the world’s diseases.

 The third hypothesis is that the majority of nanomedicine research only addresses diseases that kill relatively few people.
 This hypothesis is partially confirmed.
-Several diseases like skin cancer, hepatitis, breast cancer, Parkinson’s and arthritis are over researched.
-These diseases cause relative few deaths yet they receive a lot of attention from scientists.
-Nevertheless there are several diseases like diarrhea disease, COPD and infant death due to prematurity and low birth weight do not receive enough attention from scientists.
-However there are many diseases of poverty, like malaria, HIV/AIDS, and tuberculosis that do receive enough attention in relation to the number of people the diseases kill.
-Moreover there is a 20/50 gap in nanomedicine: less than 20% of nanomedicine research goes to solving diseases that account for 50% of deaths.
+Several diseases like skin cancer, hepatitis, breast cancer, Parkinson’s, and arthritis are over-researched.
+These diseases cause relatively few deaths yet they receive a lot of attention from scientists.
+Nevertheless, there are several diseases like diarrhea disease, COPD, and infant death due to prematurity and low birth weight do not receive enough attention from scientists.
+However, there are many diseases of poverty, like malaria, HIV/AIDS, and tuberculosis that do receive enough attention in relation to the number of people the diseases kill.
+Moreover, there is a 20/50 gap in nanomedicine: less than 20% of nanomedicine research goes to solving diseases that account for 50% of deaths.

 There are several limitations to this study.
-First the study uses Web of Science and PubMed to quantify inequality in nanomedicine.
+First, the study uses Web of Science and PubMed to quantify inequality in nanomedicine.
 Though these databases are often used in bibliometric studies they have small biases.
-These databases tend to have a higher representation of English journals and they tend to have more journals from high income countries (UNESCO, 2005).
-As a result, research from developing countries may be under represented in the dataset.
-Also this study cannot determine whether the articles were discussing how nanotechnology can cure diseases, cause more diseases or provide patients with more access to nanomedicine.
+These databases tend to have a higher representation of English journals and they tend to have more journals from high-income countries (UNESCO, 2005).
+As a result, research from developing countries may be underrepresented in the dataset.
+Also, this study cannot determine whether the articles were discussing how nanotechnology can cure diseases, cause more diseases or provide patients with more access to nanomedicine.
 This is especially significant when analyzing cancer.
-Scientists study both how nanotechnology can fight cancer (Ferrari, 2005) and how it could potential cause cancer (Stern & McNeil, 2008).
-As a result some of the nanomedicine papers may focus on toxicology as opposed to fighting cancer.
-Finally many of the top “diseases” do not have much overlap with nanomedicine.
-For example, traffic accidents is the ninth leading cause of death, and self-inflicted injuries is the sixteenth leading cause of death.
+Scientists study both how nanotechnology can fight cancer (Ferrari, 2005) and how it could potentially cause cancer (Stern & McNeil, 2008).
+As a result, some of the nanomedicine papers may focus on toxicology as opposed to fighting cancer.
+Finally, many of the top “diseases” do not have much overlap with nanomedicine.
+For example, traffic accidents are the ninth leading cause of death, and self-inflicted injuries are the sixteenth leading cause of death.
 It is doubtful that nanomedicine will impact those areas.

-From this study it is hard to conclude why nanomedicine does not have large research inequalities like those reported in other medical fields.
-One potential cause is that research profile is heavily influenced by funding agencies that sponsor disease specific nanomedicine.
-15% of the WoS articles in the nanomedicine dataset attribute a funding sponsor.
+From this study, it is hard to conclude why nanomedicine does not have large research inequalities like those reported in other medical fields.
+One potential cause is that the research profile is heavily influenced by funding agencies that sponsor disease-specific nanomedicine.
+15% of the WoS articles in the nanomedicine dataset attribute to a funding sponsor.
 Most of the sponsored research is attributed to large government research funding organizations like the USA National Institutes of Health (NIH).
 Since cancer is a major focus area for the NIH, scientists may be drawn to cancer research in order to get research money.
-Other factors that affect scientist motivations may like organization structure and reward system (Fox, 1983).
+Other factors that affect scientist motivations may like organizational structure and reward system (Fox, 1983).